rakinishraq/prisma/README.md

 5. Install any Integrations from the [Integrations section](https://github.com/rakinishraq/prisma#Integrations) right below.

 To make changes to the generated config file, like to enable animated wallpapers or some of the integrations below, use the following [Configuration section](https://github.com/rakinishraq/prisma#configuration).

+This is optional if you just want to generate colors for Discord from your static Windows wallpaper.
+However, Prisma is overkill for this use case so check out my fork of [pywal-discord](https://github.com/rakinishraq/pywal-discord).

 ## Integrations